kunlee0910/kunlee0910.github.io/_pages/presentations.md

 {% include base_path %}

-I enjoy presenting my work at various seminars and conferences with interdisciplinary orientations.
+I have presented my work at various seminars and conferences with interdisciplinary orientations.
 Please reach out if you are looking for a seminar presenter!

 ## Seminars & Invited Talks
 * The Luxembourg Income and Wealth Study: Introduction and Applications to Comparative Inequality Research, Special Lecture, *Annual Symposium of the Korean Inequality Research Network*, 16 July 2025